~Welcome to Sycamore Springs Farm and thank you for taking your time to look

 at our website~

 In 2020, life as we knew it, went chaos when Covid-19 appeared.
 We weren't sure what would happen to the selling of our goats and the economy.
 Our farm actually set a record of people wanting goats.
-Also, I ended up with another surgery to recuperate from.
-However, we were fortunate, to participate in AGS Classification with the following results:
+We feel very blessed to meet so many new customers.
+Also, we were fortunate, to participate in AGS Classification with the following results:

 Bucks--Old Mountain Farm Particrashah VG+88.9, Sycamore SS UC Magnus VG85.4,

 Does--Sycamore SS MG Twilight VG+89.6, Sycamore SS EC Nightingale VG84.6, Agape's Prize Kalista Quinn VG87.3, Wood Bridge Farm Pets Prophecy VG86.6

 and we participated in a one day milk test where several of our goats that obtained their milk stars:

 Sycamore SS EC Nightingale 2*D 3.2 lbs, Wood Bridge Farm Pets Prophecy *D 3.8 lbs, Agape's Prize Kalista Quinn *D 4.3 lbs.